- John Appleby made bold predictions on HANA.

 Obviously HANA OLTP performance will improve in time, since SAP will rewrite its code to push logic into the database (i.e. a stored procedure approach) while opting not to do the same for rival databases.
 This will help disguise the fact the column store is inefficient for OLTP purposes.
 Meanwhile, it seems that hype and spin must cover the gaps.”

 This approach to pushing its code into the database layer is exactly what SAP did.
-SAP, of course, claimed it was necessary for performance, however, it is to eliminate portability.
+SAP, of course, claimed it was necessary for performance; however, it is to eliminate portability.
 And it is anticompetitive.
-Although we wonder how IBM pushes their customers to DB2 over competing databases for its own applications.
+Although we wonder how IBM pushes their customers to DB2 over competing databases for its applications.
 We don’t know, but we suspect IBM does something similar.
 Another question we have is whether Oracle pushes the customers of their applications to the Oracle database.
 How about Microsoft?
-As for the code pushdown, Oracle has created a language called PL-SQL and been very big proponents of stored procedures.
-This coincides with Larry Ellison constantly saying how difficult it is for companies to move away from the Oracle database.
+As for the code pushdown, Oracle has created a language called PL-SQL and been vast proponents of stored procedures.
+This coincides with Larry Ellison always saying how difficult it is for companies to move away from the Oracle database.
 Well, one reason for this is that the application layer code has been pushed into the database.
-It is curious that the only anticompetitive behaviour that any of these companies can see is that of their competitors.
+Curiously, the only anticompetitive behaviour that any of these companies can see is that of their competitors.
 I have had many conversations with people from SAP, Oracle, IBM and Microsoft on the topic of anticompetitive practices and in every single instance when the subject switches to their company, I am told that

 “It is just good business.”